CMS Issues Revisions to Hospital Guidelines for Informed Consent

 And justice shall be done.”

-Physicians do not need voluminous due process protections in medical staff bylaws in order to protect their interests; they merely need the opportunity to assure that the truth will come out.
-Here are four suggestions to let the truth be told.
+Physicians do not need voluminous due process protections in medical staff bylaws in order to

 The first criminal HIPAA verdict was entered in January of 2007, and HIPAA privacy rule enforcement statistics were reported at the 14th National HIPPA Summit.